 Testosterone is a hormone.
 It belongs to a class of chemical messengers designed to amplify the health of the body.
-Testosterone is derived from cholesterol, and is what is known as a steroid hormone.
+Testosterone is derived from cholesterol and is what is known as a steroid hormone.
 Testosterone is present in all reptiles, birds, and mammals.

 Testosterone is Important Throughout Our Entire Lives

-Testosterone is vitally important to the health of adult males, and the body is designed to function with ideal concentrations of Testosterone in the body.
+Testosterone is vitally essential to the health of adult males, and the body is designed to function with ideal concentrations of Testosterone in the body.
 Testosterone sustains muscle health, keeps body fat in check, sustains assertiveness, and promotes many characteristics associated with the alpha male.
-Testosterone is actually the reason why men have a lower body fat percentage than women, and why men are put at greater health risk than women when they carry extra padding.
+Testosterone is actually the reason why men have a lower body fat percentage than women, and why men are put at higher health risk than women when they carry extra padding.

 How Does Andropause Degrade Health and Wellness?

-Without Testosterone, health starts to degrade, as the anabolic effects of the hormone have less and less of an impact until a man begins to struggle with their loss of virility and starts to fade physically, sexually, and psychologically.
+Without Testosterone, health starts to degrade, as the anabolic effects of the hormone have less and less of an impact until a man begins to struggle with their loss of manhood and starts to fade physically, sexually, and psychologically.

 How Does Testosterone Replacement Treat Andropause?

 There is no reason to resign yourself to Testosterone Deficiency, however.
 Modern medicine has offered men around the world the means to combat Low-T, in the form of Testosterone Replacement Therapy.
 Today, there are more than thirty million men around the world that have utilized Testosterone Hormone Replacement Therapy as a means to restore their manhood and preserve their health.
-For men suffering from Andropause, there is simply no better treatment available on the market, and there are millions to attest to the efficacy of the treatment.
+For men suffering from Andropause, there is just no better treatment available on the market, and there are millions to attest to the efficacy of the procedure.

-Testosterone Therapy works by directly replacing the Testosterone that your body no longer makes efficiently with Bio-Identical Testosterone that is physiologically the same as that which is made by your own body, but created in a safe and sterile laboratory environment.
+Testosterone Therapy works by directly replacing the Testosterone that your body no longer makes efficiently with Bio-Identical Testosterone that is physiologically the same as that which is produced by your own body but created in a safe and sterile laboratory environment.
 There are a wide variety of viable treatment options when it comes to Testosterone.
 There are Testosterone Gels and Creams which are massaged into the skin.
 There are Testosterone Patches that deliver a slow and steady stream of Testosterone hour by hour.
 There are even Testosterone Injections and Pellets for patients that don't want to deal with daily treatments and would rather wait weeks or even months between treatments!

 Don't Be Afraid to Seek Out Hormone Restoration

 Testosterone Deficiency Testing is covered under a wide variety of Health Insurance Plans, but most physicians don't consider measuring your Testosterone Levels until it's absolutely necessary.
-Broach the topic with your doctor, it could be one of the smartest health decisions you've ever made in your life.
+Broach the topic with your doctor; it could be one of the smartest health decisions you've ever made in your life.
 Every man reacts to Low-T in their own unique way.
-This is why the most important factor when diagnosing Testosterone Deficiency is the display of symptoms.
+This is why the most crucial factor when diagnosing Testosterone Deficiency is the display of symptoms.